Automatic sleep tracking

 Try settings the device as Trusted device.

-Unfortunately due to dummy security restrictions the Android team introduced in 4.2 there is no option to enable airplane mode from an app automatically.
-You always have to use the settings or long touch power button.
-If you have a rooted phone you may consider using https://play.google.com/store/apps/details?id=lv.id.dm.airplanemh we have support for that in Sleep.
-There is a similar hack for 4.3.
+Unfortunately, due to security restrictions introduced by the Android team in 4.2, there is no way to automatically enable airplane mode from an app.
+You always have to go into settings or long press the power button.
+If you have a rooted phone you might consider using https://play.google.com/store/apps/details?id=lv.id.dm.airplanemh we have support for this in Sleep.
+A similar hack exists for 4.3.